 Detox from any club drug, especially after sustained chronic abuse, and/or with pre-existing medical conditions, can result in consequences which range from mild to severe.
 Detox can also last anywhere from four to fourteen days, with some symptoms lingering for several weeks or months.
 Due to the intense psychological effects that these drugs have on users, and the intense cravings possibly caused after cessation of use, detox should be immediately followed with a drug treatment program.

-Currently, there are no medications which are approved abuse deterrents for these drugs; therefore the most effective course of action is to seek professional treatment and supportive groups to maintain abstinence.
+Currently, there are no medications which are approved abuse deterrents for these drugs; therefore the most effective course of action is to seek professional treatment and support groups to maintain abstinence.

 Some of the most common symptoms of withdrawal, which extend through and sometimes after detox, include: